awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.IAMPolicy.md

 To allow an IAM user or role to connect to your DB instance, you must create an IAM policy\.
 After that, you attach the policy to an IAM user or role\.

 **Note**
-To learn more about IAM policies, see [Identity and access management in Amazon RDS](UsingWithRDS.IAM.md)\.
+To learn more about IAM policies, see [Identity and access management for Amazon RDS](UsingWithRDS.IAM.md)\.

 The following example policy allows an IAM user to connect to a DB instance using IAM database authentication\.